masc-ucsc/livehd/docs/lgraph.md

 Verilog.
 E.g: if the max value of A0 is 3 (2 bits) and A1 is 5 (3bits).
 If the
 result is unsigned, the maximum result is 15 (4 bits).
 In Verilog, the result will always be 5 bits.
 If the Verilog result was to an unsigned variable.
-Either all the inputs were unsigned, or there should pass to an Unsigned_op to force the MSB as positive.
+Either all the inputs were unsigned, or there should pass to an Cell_op::Tposs to force the MSB as positive.
 This extra bit will be simplified but it will notify LGraph that the output is to be treated as unsigned.